chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     s ∈ L → (∀ i ∈ *N*:sub:`s`: 𝔞:sub:`i` ≠ ε )

 In essence, these Axioms capture the common-sense notion that a Word from a Language cannot contain either a Delimiter or an Empty Character.
+The Empty Axiom, in particular, guarantees Words from a Language cannot contain "*null*" contentment.
+This is proved in the next theorem.

+**Theorem 1.2.1** ∀ α ∈ L, ∀ t ∈ S: ¬[ (t = ε) ∧ (t ⊂:sub:`s` α) ]

+In natural language, this theorem can be stated as follows: No Empty Character belongs to a Word in a Language.

+By the Character Axiom C.1, a String exists that is equal to the Empty Character.
+Therefore, the truth of the negated conjunction in the theorem depends on the second conjunct, *t ⊂*:sub:`s` *α*

+Let String *t = ε*.
+Assume, for the sake of contradiction, a Word *α* exists in Language **L** such that,

+    1. t ⊂:sub:`s` α

+Note, by Definition 1.1.2,

+    2. l(t) = 0

+Therefore, **N**:sub:`l(t)` *= ∅*.
+Now, applying Definition 1.1.4,

+    3. ∀ i ∈ N:sub:`l(t)`: 𝔞:sub:`i` = 𝔟:sub:`f(i)`

+Where 𝔞:sub:`i` represents the Characters in *t*, 𝔟:sub:`f(i)` represents the Characters in *α*, and *f(i)* represents the function that maps the Character indices of *t* onto the Character indices of *α*.
+It is a tautology of set theory that nothing can belong to the empty,

+    ∀ x: x ∉ ∅

+From this, it follows that no *i* exists that satisfies this formula.
+Therefore, no function *f(i)* exists that maps the Empty Character to a Character in *α*.
+But this contradicts the assumption in step 1, since by Definition 1.1.4, in order for a Word to be contained in another Word, a strictly increasing and consecutive function must exist to map the Characters.

+Since *t = ε* exists by Axiom C.1, it follows t ⊂:sub:`s` α must be false.
+Therefore,

+    t = ε ∧ t ⊂:sub:`s` α

+must always be false, and its negation must always be true. ∎

+(TODO: If it can be proved the empty character is not contained in any word, is it necessary to introduce the Empty Axiom?
+Seems unnecessary.
+In fact, the Empty Axiom can probably be proven using Theorem 1.2.1.
+I need to see to review and see if the Empty Axiom is used anywhere, and then see if I can prove the Empty Axiom as a Theorem.
+If so, replace all references to the Empty Axiom with its theorem version.)

 Additional axioms will be introduced in the natural progression of this work as the hierarchy of palindromic structure is codified.

 Inversion
 ^^^^^^^^^